 This page will present information and links concerning the dispute over the future of USS (Universities Superannuation Scheme) pensions.
 The latest updates from the local branch committee on the USS pensions dispute are available below, in chronological order with the most recent first.

 But first, some important links and background information.

-- Latest update – report from the Join Expert Panel (it has an executive summary if you are short of time) – and also see the Leeds UCU reaction in the first blog post listed below
+Latest update – report from the Join Expert Panel (it has an executive summary if you are short of time) – and also see the Leeds UCU reaction in the first blog post listed below

-- USSbriefs reports are excellent investigations and summaries of pension and related issues (from group of UCU members who came together to produce helpful materials about pensions and related issues).
+USSbriefs reports are excellent investigations and summaries of pension and related issues (from group of UCU members who came together to produce helpful materials about pensions and related issues).
 If you only have time to read one of their reports, pick this summary (USSbriefs44)

-UCU will democratically decide what to do next in the autumn.
+UCU will democratically decide what to do next in November.
 There was much discussion of the pensions dispute at the annual UCU Congress and at the follow up Higher Education special sector conference on USS.
 We certainly hope that our pensions can be preserved without further industrial action, especially since the JEP report is so much in our favour.
 Watch this space…